The Soul of Patience; or, Go Tell Miss Amy Her Old Gray Roommate’s Dead

 Caroline says, forcefully, that she’ll go in person to get Amy to see reason.
 She looks rather beautiful in this scene, I think.

 Oh, one other thing: Charles says Amy is “going to die on Monday.”
-This is significant when we try to identify dates for this story (see Blind Dating, below).
+This is significant when we try to identify dates for this story (see Dating Controversies, below).

 That night, Laura lies in bed wondering what it’s like to die.
 Mary tells her to go to sleep and says God wants everyone dead.
 Laura says going to sleep is just like dying, which weirds Mary out.
 This is a strange episode.